There really is no point in clicking your nails with colour if they are not in good shape, to begin with.

-This we hope, will help you put your best hand and foot forward, so you can have nails to be proud of.
+This we hope, will help you to put your best hand and foot forward, so you can have nails to be proud of.

-- Ensure you keep your cuticles nourished by applying a conditioning cream or oil; this will help seal in moisture, preventing spitting and flaking.
-A tiny drop of almond oil is a great alternative.
+- ensure you keep your cuticles nourished by applying a conditioning cream or oil; this will help seal in moisture, preventing spitting and flaking.
+A tiny drop of almond oil is a great alternative

-- In the beauty world, we are against cutting cuticles – this goes for both a manicure and pedicure.
+- in the beauty world, we are against cutting cuticles – this goes for both a manicure and pedicure.
 Cutting the cuticle causes them to grow back thicker and stronger.
-Instead, soak your nails in warm soapy water, which will help to soften them.
+Instead, soak your nails in warm soapy water, which will help to soften them

-- Next, apply some cuticle cream and gently push back the cuticles with an orange wood stick; any dry skin that has adhered to the nail should naturally flake away.
+- next, apply some cuticle cream and gently push back the cuticles with an orangewood stick; any dry skin that has adhered to the nail should naturally flake away

 A beautifully shaped nail adds grace to any hand.
 When carrying out a manicure, in order to create the most balanced effect, the shape of your nail should conform to your fingertips.